isabella232/mobile-services.es-ES/help/using/usage/reports-funnel.md

    Customize your reports by changing the **[!UICONTROL Show By]** options, adding metrics and filters, and adding additional series (metrics), and more.
 For more information, see [Customize Reports](/help/using/usage/reports-customize/reports-customize.md).
 * **[!UICONTROL Filtro]**

    Haga clic en **[!UICONTROL Filtro]para crear un filtro que incluya distintos informes con el fin de ver el comportamiento de un segmento en todos los informes móviles.** Un filtro adhesivo permite definir un filtro que se aplica a todos los informes sin rutas.
-Para obtener más información, consulte [Agregar filtro adhesivo](/help/using/usage/reports-customize/t-sticky-filter.md).
+Para obtener más información, consulte [Agregar filtro](/help/using/usage/reports-customize/t-sticky-filter.md)adhesivo.
 * **[!UICONTROL Descargar]**

    Click **[!UICONTROL PDF]** or **[!UICONTROL CSV]** to download or open documents and share with users who do not have access to Mobile Services or to use the file in presentations.